 The Orpington is a dual-purpose chicken breed, raised for both eggs and meat.
-Developed in Orpington, Kent, England, it was bred specifically to have superior eggs while still maintaining good meat quality.
-Several different color variations are available, including the common buff Orpington, and there are both full-sized and bantam varieties available.
+Developed in Orpington, Kent, England, it was bred specifically to produce superior eggs while still maintaining good meat quality.
+Several different color variations exist, including the common buff Orpington, and there are both full-sized and bantam varieties available.

 The Orpington chicken is a good all-purpose utility chicken, providing both eggs and meat, but it is frequently bred for show.
-This is so common that the egg production of this chicken has fallen slightly over the years as breeders emphasize appearance overproduction.
+Breeding for show is so common that the egg production of this chicken has fallen slightly over the years as breeders emphasize appearance overproduction.
 The Orpington is a friendly breed that also makes a good outdoor pet for families, schools, or clubs.

 Origin and History